Bethieieio/project-three-command-hangman/README.md

 - The player starts by picking the letter 'A'.
 When she enters the letter, the game tells her that 'A' is in the word and adds it to the mystery word.
-It also tells the user that in this word, there are sevem letters.
+It also tells the user that in this word, there are seven letters.
 ![image](assets/images/first-correct-answer.png)

-- The player than inputs her next chosen letter, 'E'.
+- The player then inputs her next chosen letter, 'E'.
 It's not in the word.
 The game tells them this and adds the first part on the hangman's gallows, that also change colour for visual effect and to make it obvious that something has been added to it.
 The user has lost a try.
 ![image](assets/images/first-wrong-answer.png)